selvaradov/ppe-flashcards/README.md

 # PPE Anki flashcards
-Currently contains flashcards for each first-year module in PPE at Oxford.
+Contains my flashcards for each first-year module in PPE at Oxford.
 Only has the topics which I learned for Prelims:
 - Philosophy
   - Moral (just definitions)
   - General (personal identity and problem of evil)